xan105/node-powertoast/README.md

 - **longTime**

-  Increase the time the toast should show up for.
+  Increase the time the toast should show up for.<br />
   **Default** to false.

-  Most of the time "short" (default) is the most appropriate, and Microsoft recommends not using "long".
+  Most of the time "short" (default) is the most appropriate, and Microsoft recommends not using "long".<br />
   This is only here for specific scenarios and app compatibility (Windows 8).

-  Long is around ~ 25sec
+  Long is around ~ 25sec<br />
-  Short is the user defined value (Windows settings > Ease of Access > Display > Show notification for ...)
+  Short is the user defined value (_Windows settings > Ease of Access > Display > Show notification for ..._)

   Or registry: `HKCU\Control Panel\Accessibility` -> `MessageDuration`::DWORD (Not recommended)

-  Default to 5sec; Available: 5,7,15,30,1min,5min
+  User value default to 5sec; Available: 5,7,15,30,1min,5min

 - **onClick**